 We enter through the true gate, following the true shepherd’s voice, not that of thieves or strangers.
 We learn to recognize our shepherd’s distinctive call by hearing it, repeatedly and frequently.

-Many years ago, I sang on the stage of Carnegie Hall as part of the Robert Shaw Festival Singers.
-We’d spend a week rehearsing a large work for choir and orchestra, then perform it before a packed house.
-It was a wonderful experience.
 In the Carnegie Hall gift shop, you can buy a T-shirt with a slogan that’s based on an old joke.
 It seems a musician from out of town arrived in New York with little more than his instrument and the clothes on his back.
 Determined to save every penny he could, he decided he couldn’t afford a taxi, but he also didn’t know how to get where he needed to go.
 So he flagged down a cab to ask directions.
 When the cabbie asked, “where to?” the musician said, “How do you get to Carnegie Hall?”
 The cabbie took one look at the musician’s instrument and replied, “Practice, practice.”

 That’s how we learn to recognize our shepherd’s voice.
 We practice listening for it.
 We include time for silent listening in our personal devotion time, seeking to hear God’s voice while ignoring the many other voices that compete for our attention.
 We practice listening together, as a community of faith, for what God is calling us to be and do.